French mother sauces: Classification by Auguste Escoffier (1903)

-Escoffier listed Hollandaise sauce as a daughter sauce in Le guide culinaire.
-Mayonnaise was placed in the chapter on cold sauces, described as a mother sauce for cold sauces, and compared to Espagnole and Velouté.
+The original French editions of Le guide culinaire listed Hollandaise as a daughter sauce rather than a grande sauce.
+Mayonnaise, in the chapter on cold sauces, was described as a mother sauce for cold sauces, and compared to Espagnole and Velouté.

-The 1907 English edition of Le guide culinaire, A Guide to Modern Cookery, listed five "basic sauces", including Hollandaise alongside the original four.
-The English edition did not describe mayonnaise as a mother sauce.
+The 1907 English edition of Le guide culinaire, A Guide to Modern Cookery, listed fewer "basic sauces", including Hollandaise alongside espagnole, "half glaze" (demi glace), velouté, allemande, béchamel, and tomate.
+The English edition did not describe mayonnaise as a mother sauce, and included the sentence that "Allemande Sauce is not, strictly speaking, a basic sauce".

-Daughter sauces

-Many sauces, often referred to as daughter sauces, can be derived from mother sauces.

 Béchamel sauce

 Béchamel is a milk-based sauce, thickened with a white roux and typically flavoured with onion, nutmeg, or thyme.